 Handscraped and distressed wide plank floors provide a great way to achieve a uniquely rustic look in almost any environment.
 They’re becoming increasingly popular amongst homeowners and interior designers alike, so this is one trend you definitely don’t want to miss out on!

-Distressed wide plank floors are a great choice if you or your clients would like to recreate a vintage farmhouse look, which is a very popular trend in the home industry and interior design industry right now.
+Distressed wide plank floors are a great choice if you or your clients would like to recreate a vintage farmhouse look, continues to be a very popular trend in the home industry and interior design industry.

 Since handscraped and distressed wood floors are hot topics at the moment, you might be wondering what the difference is!